bino0216/vue-webpack-starter/README.md

 # Templates
-vue start set with webpack.
+vue start set with webpack. (for who dont use vue cli)

 # configurations
 - Vue 2